Ecwid/ecwid-api-docs/includes/_jsapi.md

-productId | integer | for type==’PRODUCT’: the internal id of the displaying product (not to be confused with SKU). orderNumber | integer | for type==’ORDER_CONFIRMATION’ the number of the order placed by customer(without prefix and suffix). vendorOrderNumber | string | for type==’CHECKOUT_RESULT’ and type==’ORDER_CONFIRMATION’ the number of the order placed by customer(with prefix and suffix) entryPage | boolean | `true` if current page is the first page opened by visitor. `false` otherwise hasPrevious | boolean | `true` if customer visited some previous pages earlier and current page is not the entry page. `false` if current page is entry page filterParams | \<*FilterParameters*\> | Filter parameters used in product search request.
+productId | integer | for type==’PRODUCT’: the internal id of the displaying product (not to be confused with SKU). orderNumber | integer | for type==’ORDER_CONFIRMATION’ the number of the order placed by customer(without prefix and suffix). vendorOrderNumber | string | for type==’CHECKOUT_RESULT’ and type==’ORDER_CONFIRMATION’ the number of the order placed by customer(with prefix and suffix) hasPrevious | boolean | `true` if customer visited some previous pages earlier and current page is not the entry page. `false` if current page is the first page of entry variationId | number | Variation ID if specified in the URL.
+[Learn more](https://developers.ecwid.com/api-documentation/customize-behaviour#open-specific-product-variation) filterParams | \<*FilterParameters*\> | Filter parameters used in product search request.
 For `"CATEGORY"` and `"SEARCH"` pages only

 #### FilterParameters